-Local experts on old and new industrial POPs inventory:

-- Develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; - Develop special inventory forms to facilitate the inventory process; - Assist the laboratory analysis of the collected samples; - Describe the step-by-step methodology for inventory definition; - Coordinate the process of data collection; - Collect available statistical data linked with the new industrial POPs: - Assess the collected inventory data; - Create the following inventories: - Annex A industrial chemicals - Annex B chemicals

-As part of the action plan development the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs:

-- Activity: production, import and export, use, identification, labeling, removal, storage and disposal of industrial POPs; - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (Article 4) - Strategy: identification of stockpiles, articles in use and wastes

-Local experts on old and new uPOPs inventory

-- Create a plan for estimation of the uPOPs releases in the selected media (air, water, product, residue); - Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; - Create a database for potential sources for new uPOPs in the country; - Develop comprehensive work plans; - Organize regular meetings with the working group members; - Collect data gained through emission estimation; - Create the following POPs inventories: - Releases of Annex C chemicals; - Overview of technical infrastructure.

-As part of the action plan development the expert team will be responsible for developing the following plans in consultation with the relevant authorities, NGOs:

-- Action plan: measures to reduce releases from unintentional production (Article 5); - Activity: research, development and monitoring (Article 11) - Activity: technical and financial assistance (Articles 12 and 13).
+Local experts on old and new industrial POPs inventory: Develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; Develop special inventory forms to facilitate the inventory process; • Assist the laboratory analysis of the collected samples; • Describe the step-by-step methodology for inventory definition; Coordinate the process of data collection; • Collect available statistical data linked with the new industrial POPs; Organize regular meetings with the workgroup(s) members; Assess the collected inventory data; Create the following inventories: Create the following inventories: Annex A industrial chemicals -Annex B chemicals As part of the action plan development the expert team will be responsible to develop the following plans in consultation with the relevant authorities, NGOs: • Activity: production, import and export, use, identification, labeling, removal, storage and disposal of industrial POPs; • Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; Activity: register for specific exemptions and the continuing need for exemptions (Article 4); Strategy: identification of stockpiles, articles in use and wastes Local experts on old and new unintentional POPs inventory • Create a plan for estimation of the unintentional POPs releases in the selected media (air, water, product, residue); Collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; Create a database for potential sources for new unintentional POPs in the country; • Develop comprehensive work plans; • Organize regular meetings with the working group members; Collect data gained through emission estimation; Create the following POPs inventories: - Releases of Annex C chemicals; -Overview of technical infrastructure.
+As part of the action plan development the expert team will be responsible for developing the following plans in consultation with the relevant authorities, NGOs: Action plan: measures to reduce releases from unintentional production (article 5); Activity: research, development and monitoring (article 11) • Activity: technical and financial assistance (articles 12 and 13).

-Activity 2.2.3.
-Hold workshop on inventory validation

-The PCU will organize a workshop to validate and discuss the key outcomes of the new POPs inventory.
-All working group members, PCU and relevant stakeholders will be invited to the workshop.

-EA Outcome 3: Identification of national capacities for new POPs management and priority setting of new POPs risk reduction options

-Output 3.1.
-National regulatory and policy framework and institutional capacities to manage new POPs assessed

-Activity 3.1.1.
-Review the legislative and regulatory framework pertaining to new POPs management

-The working group (led by the national expert) will gather information and perform a gap analysis between the existing legislative and regulatory framework in place and requirements needed for meeting the obligations of the SC on new POPs.
-The information present in the original NIP will serve as a good starting point.
-Changes to the legal and institutional framework following the completion of the original NIP, relevant to POPs management, will also be reviewed and updated.
-An assessment report will be drafted and submitted to the NSC for review and approval.

-Local Experts on institutional and legal issues

-The expert team will:

-- consult relevant governments, NGOs and stakeholders familiar with new POPs and waste issues; - update the list of institutions/organizations being engaged in original and new POPs management.
-The list should also contain roles and responsibilities of related institutions/organizations in POPs management; and - coordinate the activites of the working groups on institutional and legal issues.